Jisoo: Impact

 Her attendance at the Dior Spring/Summer 2022 collection show generated buzz both inside and outside of the Jardin des Tuileries venue.
-Jisoo became the public figure that generated the most media impact value throughout Paris Fashion Week, with four photos on her personal Instagram valued at $1.84 million.
+Jisoo became the public figure that generated the most MIV throughout Paris Fashion Week, with four photos on her personal Instagram valued at $1.84 million.
 Furthermore, she was the top celebrity for Dior's MIV, making up $15.7 million of the total $39.1 million generated with just two posts.
-In March, she generated the highest media impact value for a social media post during Dior's Autumn/Winter 2022 fashion show at Paris Fashion Week, with one photo valued at $1.74 million.
+In March, she generated the highest MIV for a social media post during Dior's Autumn/Winter 2022 fashion show at Paris Fashion Week, with one photo valued at $1.74 million.
 For the Fall/Winter 2024 season, Jisoo's three Instagram posts on Miss Dior-themed show generated approximately $11.8 million worth of Earned Media Value (EMV) for Dior, representing 26% of the brand's total EMV.
 Vogue Korea reported that, as a global ambassador for Cartier, Jisoo contributed 45% of the brand's total EMV in 2022 through 12 Instagram posts and 24 Instagram Stories.
 In 2024, Lefty named Jisoo the top fashion influencer in luxury, announcing that she had generated an average engagement rate of 5% and a total of $227 million in EMV.
 At the Spring/Summer 2025 New York Fashion Week, Jisoo's collaboration with Tommy Hilfiger generated $8 million in EMV, accounting for 6% of the event's total media impact.

 In March 2021, the KartRider Rush+ app's ranking increased to 11th place after the announcement of design cooperation with Jisoo.
 The collaboration she participated in also received a positive response from users.